Kamilius/weekly_menu/README.md

 Curently you can plan only for current week. <br/> Week recipes history implementation in progress.

+All AngularJS view templates are local, so you don't need any web-server to run this project.<br/>
-All data stored in LocalStorage of your browser
+All data stored in LocalStorage of your browser.